sawaken/frypan/README.md

 # Frypan

-Very small and simple library to do Functional Reactive Programming in Ruby in a similar way to Elm.
+Very small and simple library to do FRP (Functional Reactive Programming) in Ruby in a similar way to Elm.

 ## Installation